Sequencing, forensic analysis and genetic analysis

 DNA microarrays

-Oligonucleotides can be chemically attached to the surface of materials such as glass or silicon on which they form small "spots" of around 100 μm (10−4 m) in diameter.
-Large numbers of oligonucleotides can be laid down on a single microscope slide to form a microarray, and single strands of fluorescently-labelled DNA (labelled PCR products or cDNA) can be captured by hybridization. (cDNA is single stranded DNA complementary to the RNA from which it is synthesized by reverse transcription.
+Oligonucleotides can be chemically attached to the surface of materials such as glass or silicon, on which they form small "spots" of around 100 μm (10−4 m) in diameter.
+Large numbers of oligonucleotides can be laid down on a single slide to form a microarray, and single strands of fluorescently-labelled DNA (labelled PCR products or cDNA) can be captured by hybridization. (cDNA is single stranded DNA complementary to the RNA from which it is synthesized by reverse transcription.
 It gives indirect information on the nature of the various RNA messages expressed in a cell (expression analysis)).
 If such a microarray contains 1000 spots then in theory it is possible to hybridize a unique complementary nucleic acid sequence to each spot.
 The identity of the DNA sequence is deduced from the location of the spot to which it hybridizes using a fluorescence scanner.

 DNA microarrays